clementrog/pilot/README.md

 # Pilot v2

-Multi-agent orchestration for AI coding.
-Ship real software without being an engineer.
+Workflow for building quality software with AI.

 ## The Problem